chrfrenning/zephyr/README.md

 The worker processes datasets after they are uploaded to an azure blob.
 The upload triggers and event grid notification that posts a message to the "ingestion" queue in the storage account, which is consumed by the worker(s).

 To run the worker locally, you must first delete the worker in azure, otherwise they will compete to get new messages.
 You can redeploy the worker by copying the deployment code from the ./deploy/deploy script.
+Look for the `az containerapp create` commands.

 1. Deploy to Azure (see above, you need the storage account)
 1. Delete the worker in Azure